-See what people are saying and take part anonymously in an online brainstorm
+See what people have said in an online brainstorm

 You can take part in an online brainstorming process by clicking on the link below.
-We’re using GroupMap and it’s been set up so that you can anonymously share your feedback about your experiences and comment or like what other people have said.
+We used GroupMap which was set up so that people could anonymously share their feedback about their experiences and comment or like what other people had said.

-- Join the online brainstorm here – when you first access the link you’ll be asked for your email address.
-That’s so that you can be sent the link to return and update your comments.
-Your email address is not linked to your responses.
+- View the online brainstorm here – when you first access the link you’ll be asked for your email address.
+That’s so that you can be sent the link to return and view it again at a later time.

 We’re keen to hear people’s real experiences so if none of these options work for you, and you’d like to discuss another way of sharing, or if you’ve any questions about this project, contact firstname.lastname@example.org or call reception on 9221 3422.